favstats/myblogdown/content/home/about.md

 <a href="docs/VottaFabio_CV.pdf">Curriculum Vitae</a>

-I am currently completing my Master program *Empirical Political and Social Research* at the University of Stuttgart.
+I am currently enrolled as a master's student of *Empirical Political and Social Research* at the University of Stuttgart.
 My research interests include political polarization, political extremism and the interaction of religion and politics.
-I am also very quantitative focused person and very passionate about data and data visualization.
+I am also a very quantitative focused person and very passionate about data and data visualization.
 I enjoy statistical modeling, computational social science and everything R related.
-At the University of Stuttgart I tutor graduate students in statistics, using both SPSS and R.
+At the University of Stuttgart, I tutor graduate students in statistics using both SPSS and R.